robb-j/blinkit/README.md

 - Allow authentication for Ecma's WebSocket implementation
 - Add automated testing
-- Work out and document the brightness channel
 - If the logic needs to get more complicated, move to TypeScript and split up routes into different files
 - Setup [standard-version](https://www.npmjs.com/package/standard-version)